Harriet Jacobs: Early life in slavery

 When Jacobs was six years old, her mother died.
 She then lived with her owner, a daughter of the deceased tavern keeper, who taught her not only to sew, but also to read and write.
-Only very few slaves were literate, although it was only in 1830 that North Carolina explicitly outlawed teaching slaves to read or write.
-Although Harriet's brother John succeeded in teaching himself to read, he still wasn't able to write when he escaped from slavery as a young adult.
+Very few slaves were literate, although it was only in 1830 that North Carolina explicitly outlawed teaching slaves to read or write.
+Although Harriet's brother John succeeded in teaching himself to read, he still was not able to write when he escaped from slavery as a young adult.

 In 1825, the owner of Harriet and John Jacobs died.
 She willed Harriet to her three-year-old niece Mary Matilda Norcom.
 Mary Matilda's father, the physician Dr. James Norcom (son-in-law of the deceased tavern keeper), became her de facto master.
-Her brother John and most of her other property was inherited by the tavern keeper's widow.
-Dr. Norcom hired John, so that the Jacobs siblings lived together in his household.
+Most of the property, including her brother John, was inherited by the tavern keeper's widow.
+Dr. Norcom hired John, and the Jacobs siblings lived together in his household.

 Following the death of the widow, her slaves were sold at the New Year's Day auction, 1828.
 Among them were Harriet's brother John, her grandmother Molly Horniblow and Molly's son Mark.
 Being sold at public auction was a traumatic experience for twelve-year old John.
 Friends of hers bought Molly Horniblow and Mark with money Molly had been working hard to save over the many years of her servitude at the tavern.
 Afterwards Molly Horniblow was set free, and her own son Mark became her slave.
-Because of legal restrictions on manumission, Mark had to remain his mother's slave until in 1847/48 she finally succeeded in getting him freed.
+Because of legal restrictions on manumission, Mark had to remain his mother's slave until in 1847 or 1848 she finally succeeded in freeing him.
 John Jacobs was bought by Dr. Norcom, thus he and his sister stayed together.

 The same year, 1828, Molly Horniblow's youngest son, Joseph, tried to escape.
 He was caught, paraded in chains through Edenton, put into jail, and finally sold to New Orleans.
 The family later learned that he escaped again and reached New York.
 After that he was lost to the family.
 The Jacobs siblings, who, even as children, were talking about escaping to freedom, saw him as a hero.
 Both of them would later name their sons for him.